danielkorzekwa/bayes-scala/README.md

 * Is there company support behind it?

-It is not officially supported by any company, but it is used at Betfair (company I work for) for some machine learning projects and there are a few (maybe 10) people/companies I know about that use or used it for commercial or academic work.
+It is not officially supported by any company, but it is used at Betfair (company I work for) for some machine learning projects and there are a few (maybe 10) people/companies I know about that used it for commercial or academic work.

 * How much "future energy" does it have?